A rarin', tearin' hunter.

 - Promotion to Parent: Travis becomes 'man' of the house while his father is gone, assuming the responsibility to protect the ranch from threats, hunt to put food on the table, and keep Arliss out of trouble.

 - A Real Man Is a Killer: Downplayed somewhat, but being able to "man up" and shoot Yeller to protect the others is portrayed as Travis's introduction to adult responsibility, though the emphasis is not so much on the act of killing, but on the fact that Travis took responsibility for Yeller of his own volition, signifying his coming-of-age into adulthood.

-- Replacement Goldfish: Yeller's son Savage Sam takes his father's place in the family.
+- In the sequel, Old Yeller's son Savage Sam takes his father's place in the family.